What are the core beliefs of the Black Smoke Crew?

 Experience in this craft is more valuable than any degree.
 Reading a book can not teach you how to swim.

-We leave everything better than we found it.
-We believe in leaving our station, apparatus, or work area in the same condition as we found it.
-We also strive to improve ourselves after every call.
+We believe in leaving our station, apparatus, or work area in a better condition than we found it.

 We use “Yes Sir” or “Yes Ma’am” until proven otherwise.
 We hold doors open for others and say “please” and “thank you.”